ejrmorrissey/scrape-tweets/README.md

 `export TWEET_SCRAPER_HANDLE=twitter-handle && sh pythonRun.sh`

 ## Usage
 Regardless of which method you choose to run the app, it will print tweets to stdout.
 Initially 5 tweets should be printed (possibly with intermediate loading if required), and then every 10 minutes the feed will be polled for new tweets.
+If a tweet loads with subtweets by the author underneath, these will be grouped with the main tweet and not counted separately.

 With the above methods for running, a couple of control-c's should kill the app.